Do You Qualify for Public Service Loan Forgiveness?

 Does my job qualify as public service?

-To be eligible for PSLF, you must work full time for public service organizations including the government, military, public schools, public health or another not-for-profit organization, or you must be serving in a full-time position for the Peace Corps or AmeriCorps.
+To be eligible for PSLF, you must work full time for public service organizations including the government, military, public schools, public health or another not-for-profit organization.
+You may also be serving in a full-time position for the Peace Corps or AmeriCorps.
 If you’re unsure whether your job qualifies, ask your boss or HR manager.
 The Consumer Financial Protection Bureau also created this toolkit to help you determine your eligibility for PSLF.

 What are the criteria for Public Service Loan Forgiveness?